Glass-like anomalies and unconventional thermoelectric transport in chimney ladder crystals: Anomalous thermoelectric transport and a theoretical scenario

-The analysis of the experimental thermal conductivity in Ru$_2$Sn$_{3}$ confirms the idea that NCL crystals present thermal transport features in between the ideal crystal and ideal glass paradigms.
-Taking advantage of the metallic nature of Ru$_2$Sn$_{3}$, we expand our analysis to thermoelectric transport by measuring the electric resistivity $\rho(T)$, Seebeck coefficient $S(T)$ and Nernst signal $N(T)$.
+The analysis of the thermal conductivity in Ru$_2$Sn$_3$ confirms that NCL crystals exhibit transport behavior intermediate between the ideal crystal and ideal glass limits.
+Taking advantage of the metallic nature of Ru$_2$Sn$_3$, we extend our study to thermoelectric transport by measuring the electrical resistivity $\rho(T)$, Seebeck coefficient $S(T)$, and Nernst signal $N(T)$.

-Panel (a) of Fig.~\ref{fig:4} shows the measured resistivity for the two samples of Ru$_2$Sn$_{3}$.
-Both NCL materials exhibit a $T$-square to $T$-linear crossover at the characteristic temperatures of $\approx 33$ K ($2.6$ meV) for Ru$_2$Sn$_{3}\text{-}\#1$ and $\approx 70$ K ($6$ meV) for Ru$_2$Sn$_{3}\text{-}\#2$.
-Interestingly, the linear in $T$ regime is very robust and extends to very low temperatures.
-Moreover, the energy range of this linear regime strongly correlates with the energy of the flat optical modes in the spectrum, indicating that the scattering between electrons and these numerous low-energy optical modes are the origin of this behavior, as recently discussed in \cite{PhysRevB.109.235118} (see also \cite{PhysRevB.108.075168,Caprara2022} for a derivation of linear in $T$ resistivity from overdamped phason modes).
+In the Supplementary Material, we present the electronic band structure of Ru$_2$Sn$_3$ obtained from DFT at $T=0$ K, confirming the metallic nature of the compound.
+Figure~\ref{fig:4}(a) shows the measured resistivity for the two Ru$_2$Sn$_3$ samples.
+Both display a crossover from $T^2$ to $T$-linear behavior at characteristic temperatures of $\approx 33$ K ($2.6$ meV) for Ru$2$Sn${3}\text{-}\#1$ and $\approx 70$ K ($6$ meV) for Ru$2$Sn${3}\text{-}\#2$.
+Notably, the linear-in-$T$ regime is robust and extends to unusually low temperatures.
+Its energy scale correlates strongly with that of the flat optical modes, suggesting that electron scattering off these numerous low-energy modes underlies this behavior, as recently discussed in \cite{PhysRevB.109.235118} (see also \cite{PhysRevB.108.075168,Caprara2022} for related mechanisms involving overdamped phason modes).